 X capacitor

-In a power supply circuit, among the capacitors installed on the primary side for purposes such as removing noise, those installed between lines.
-Also referred to as across-the-line capacitors.
-When an X capacitor fails, the risk of electric shock is lower compared to a Y capacitor, but due to the risk of equipment failure, electric shock, or fire caused by a short circuit between lines, strict standards are established.
-The standards for X capacitors include JISC5101-14 for domestic standards and IEC60384-14 for international standards.
+In power supply circuits, among the capacitors installed on the primary side for purposes such as removing noise, those placed between lines are referred to as such.
+They are also called across-the-line capacitors.
+If an X capacitor fails, the risk of electric shock is lower compared to a Y capacitor; however, since a short circuit between lines can cause equipment failure, electric shock, or fire due to current, strict standards have been established.
+The standards for X capacitors are JISC5101-14 for domestic standards and IEC60384-14 for international standards.